-Name of PCBU/Principal Builder Name of Principal Contractor Bay Building Se ervices Work Activity: Work on or near excavation 1.5m deep Work Location: High Risk Construction Work: Trench collapse Fall from height Site Supervisor: Mobile equipment Emergency Contact: 1399 766 216 Contact No: Date of SWMS 02/04/2018 Review Date Have workers been consulted about the SWMS?
+Name of PCBU/Principal Builder Name of Principal Contractor · · · · Work Activity: Work on or near excavation 1.5m deep Work Location: High Risk Construction Work: Trench collapse Fall from height Site Supervisor: Mobile equipment Emergency Contact: 1399 766 216 Contact No: Date of SWMS 01/06/2023 Review Date Have workers been consulted about the SWMS?
 All workers are required to be consulted with regards to the SWMS and control measures contained in the SWMS.
 Person Responsible for ensuring compliance with SWMS Different PCBU's/Employers and Contractors will encounter different High Risk activities.
 All PCBU's/Employers are responsible for reviewing this SWMS against site conditions and ensure work occurs in accordance with the SWMS.
 Person(s) Responsible (for reviewing the SWMS) PCBU's/Employers should review this SWMS and apply the control measures outlined for the various High Risk activities that they may undertake.
 Where works cannot occur in accordance with this or your own SWMS contact is to be made with the Site Supervisor.
 Work Step Hazard for Works Control Measures for the Hazards Pre-Start Check at Site Site hazards may impair works Undertake pre-site inspection verify conditions on site will enable works to be carried out in accordance with the SWMS.
 Discuss site specific works with the Site Supervisor reviewing site signage, Safety Management Plan, for site specific hazards Ensure all employees are made aware of any site specific hazards to works If SWMS are to be changed copy is to be provided to site supervisor

-Prepare Work Area for installation Construction Inducted employees and contractors are only allowed to undertake construction works Only certified and/or licensed personnel are to operate mobile equipment Slip, trips&amp; falls, Other workers in the area Electrocution Collapse of work area • Construction Inducted employees and contractors are only allowed to undertake construction works Unload vehicles in area clear of traffic, plant &amp; equipment.
-Inspect and clear area of any obstructing material or debris Use team lifting techniques or mechanical means for manual handling Stabilise/compact ground where required Identify any underground services gas, water, electrical.
-Plan showing location of Soliapse of Nervalisa underground power located in site meter box.
-Identify all electrical lines in work area and over power no-go zones.
-Contact site supervisor if w rhead cables and remain outside overhead Work near trenches > 1.5 m deep Trench collapse, slips, trips, falls & engulfment.
-Trench Shoring & Battering Trenching in excess of 1.5m in depth must reduce the risk of the trench collapsing by ensuring that all sides of the trench are adequately supported by one or more of the following means: - shoring by shielding or other comparable means - benching - battering BENCHING BATTERING Fig. 2 Benching and Battering g and Battering No trades are permitted to enter into a trench and connections) unless they have been safely battered shored, or the workers are fully protected within a trend back (preferred method), or it has been properly
+Construction Inducted employees and contractors are only allowed to undertake construction works Only certified and/or licensed personnel are to operate mobile equipment Prepare Work Area for installation Slip, trips& falls, Unload vehicles in area clear of traffic, plant & equipment. mstanation Other workers in the Inspect and clear area of any obstructing material or debris area Use team lifting techniques or mechanical means for manual handling Electrocution Stabilise/compact ground where required Collapse of work area Identify any underground services gas, water, electrical.
+Plan showing location of underground power located in site meter box.
+Identify all electrical lines in work area and ove power no-go zones.
+Contact site supervisor if w Work near trenches > 1.5 m deep Trench collapse, slips, trips, falls & engulfment.
+Trench Shoring & Battering Trenching in excess of 1.5m in depth must reduce the risk of the trench collapsing by ensuring that all sides of the trench are adequately supported by one or more of the following means: shoring by shielding or other comparable means benching battering BENCHING BATTERING Fig. 2 Benching and Battering No trades are permitted to enter into a trench and connections) unless they have been safely battered shored, or the workers are fully protected within a tren back (preferred method), or it has been properly